401 WQC for the FirstLight Hydroelectric Re-Licensing Project

 [Note: Stakeholder engagement activities conducted by FERC or FirstLight associated with FERC’s federal relicensing process have been ongoing for several years – see links at the bottom of this page to FERC and FirstLight websites for more detailed information.]

-In recognition of the significance and duration of a renewed license for these hydroelectric power facilities there are three scheduled opportunities for public involvement in the WQC process.
+In recognition of the significance and duration of a renewed license for these hydroelectric power facilities there were three scheduled opportunities for public involvement in the WQC process.
+All public hearings had an online (virtual) component for ease of participation.

-1. An early opportunity for public involvement in the state’s WQC process occurs shortly after FirstLight filed its WQC application with MassDEP on April 22, 2024.
-MassDEP has opened an official public comment period for written comments and will hold two virtual Public Hearings (day and evening) for oral comments.
-Due to heightened public interest in this project, MassDEP has extended the comment period beyond the 21 days typically offered for WQC applications to 35 days.
+1. An early opportunity for public involvement in the state’s WQC process occurred shortly after FirstLight filed its WQC application with MassDEP on April 22, 2024.
+MassDEP opened an official public comment period for written comments and held two virtual Public Hearings (day and evening) for oral comments.
+Due to heightened public interest in this project, MassDEP extended the comment period beyond the 21 days typically offered for WQC applications to 35 days.

 2. Public Information Session

-3. Public Comment and Public Hearing on MassDEP DRAFT WQC
+3. Public Comment Period and Hybrid Public Hearing on MassDEP DRAFT WQC

 The 401 WQC Process